Salted Paper Printing

 Once registered, I will work with you to get a couple of images digitized and made into negatives for printing during the workshop.
 You can also bring along a couple of in-camera negatives to work with if you so choose.
 We will work together as a group for a very full 2 days hands-on printing and you will go home at the end with some beautiful prints.
 And, while not yet necessarily being an expert in the process, you will have enough knowledge to get started your own from a position of experience.
 Consider it a fun way to get started while having a great time with the alchemy of a traditional photographic process.

-As part of the class you will receive a salt printing kit, Richeson 9010 “Magic” Brush and a sample pack of Hahnemüle Platinum Rag paper that you can take home with you to get you started. ($100 value)
+As part of the class you will receive a salt printing kit that you will be working from and can take back home to continue mking prints.

 When registered, you will receive a letter explaining the how, where, when and why of it all.
 We’ll be beginning on the morning of Sunday, February 25th at 9:30AM and I hope you can join us!